Frank Miles Day

-Frank Miles Day (April 5, 1861 – June 15, 1918) was an American architect who designed several buildings in Philadelphia including the Art Club of Philadelphia, the American Baptist Publication Building, and the Wetherill mansion.
-He designed numerous buildings for universities including Cornell University, Johns Hopkins University, New York University, Pennsylvania State University, Princeton University, University of Colorado, University of Delaware, University of Pennsylvania, and Yale University.
-The collegiate work did not adhere to one architectural style and Gothic Revival, Georgian Revival, and Collegiate Gothic were frequently used.
+Frank Miles Day (April 5, 1861 – June 15, 1918) was an American architect who designed several buildings in Philadelphia, including the Art Club of Philadelphia, the American Baptist Publication Building, and the Wetherill mansion.

+Outside of Philadelphia, he also designed several buildings for universities, including those at Cornell University, Johns Hopkins University, New York University, Pennsylvania State University, Princeton University, University of Colorado, University of Delaware, University of Pennsylvania, and Yale University.
+His university buildings were not designed in the Gothic Revival, Georgian Revival, and Collegiate Gothic, which were then frequently used.

 He founded the architectural firm Frank Miles Day & Bro. with his brother and added Charles Zeller Klauder to create the firms Day Bros. & Klauder and Day & Klauder.
 He lectured on architecture at the University of Pennsylvania from 1890 to 1904.
 He taught at the Pennsylvania Academy of the Fine Arts, the Pennsylvania Museum and School of Industrial Art, and was a visiting lecturer at Harvard University.
 He served twice as the president of the American Institute of Architects and was the co-founding editor of House and Garden magazine.

 Early life and education

-Day was born in Philadelphia to Charles Day and Anna Rebecca (Miles) Day.
+Day was born in Philadelphia, on April 5, 1861, to Charles Day and Anna Rebecca (Miles) Day.
 He attended the Rittenhouse Academy in Philadelphia but was mainly educated at home by his father.
 In 1883, he graduated from the Towne School of the University of Pennsylvania as valedictorian and class president.
 He traveled in Europe and took classes at the Royal College of Art and the Royal Academy of Arts in London.
 He apprenticed in the atelier of Walter Millard and worked with Basil Champneys.

 He received an honorary masters of arts degree from Yale University in 1916 and an honorary doctorate degree from the University of Pennsylvania in 1918.